alienboyxp/MarlinDocumentation_ES/README.md

 [![Build Status](//travis-ci.org/MarlinFirmware/MarlinDocumentation.svg?branch=master)](//travis-ci.org/MarlinFirmware/MarlinDocumentation)

-The aim of this project is to provide clear and concise documentation for [Marlin 3D printer firmware](//github.com/MarlinFirmware/Marlin).
+El objetivo de este proyecto es proveer de una documentación clara y concisa para [Marlin 3D printer firmware](//github.com/MarlinFirmware/Marlin).
 This documentation is made open and available on Github so anyone is welcome to contribute by either completing, correcting or creating new articles.
 See the section below, "[What We Need Most](#what-we-need-most)," for a current list of... what we need most.

 ![Marlin logo](assets/images/logo/marlin/small.png)